 Volunteers just need to reach the registration venue on their own cost and supply their own food.

-An adventure garment, accommodation and Sunday breakfast will be provided to all volunteers.
+An Expedition hat, accommodation and Sunday breakfast will be provided to all volunteers.

 Come and be part of this adventure.